 1. Before You Get on Your Hoverboard

 You don’t want to injure yourself and land up in a hospital trying to ride your hoverboard.
-So safety is a must, and you should consider wearing safety gears before you step on your board.
+So safety is a must, and you should consider wearing safety gear before you step on your board.
 Make sure you have the following-

 - Knee pads